Azure/azure-quickstart-templates/101-vm-simpleUbuntu/GettingStarted-ubuntu.md

 ![Screen](./images/azdeploy3.png)

 And voilà, you have your new VM deployed.
-How easy was that, uhn?
+How easy was that, uh?

 To connect with the Virtual Machine you can repeat the same process as before, using the RDP file.